Broadwater Farm riot: Day of disturbances

 There was a demonstration the following day outside Tottenham police station by a small crowd of people.
 Violence between police and youths escalated during the day.
 Riot police tried to clear streets using baton charges.
-The youths in the conflict used bricks and petrol bombs, resulting in many injuries as well as extensive damage to property and vehicles.
+The youths in the conflict used bricks and Molotov cocktails, resulting in many injuries as well as extensive damage to property and vehicles.

-The evening TV news claimed there were shots at the police, with two officers, PC Stuart Patt, and another unnamed officer being treated for gunshot wounds.
-Three journalists (Press Association reporter Peter Woodman, BBC sound recordist Robin Green, and cameraman Keith Skinner) were also claimed to have been hit.
+The evening TV news reported there were shots at the police, with two officers, PC Stuart Patt, and another unnamed officer being treated for gunshot wounds.
+Three journalists (Press Association reporter Peter Woodman, BBC sound recordist Robin Green, and cameraman Keith Skinner) were also said to have been hit.
 Cars were set on fire and barricades made, while one house on the edge of the estate was severely damaged by fire.
 The main conflict took place at the centre of the estate itself, with police officers and rioters injured, and dozens of people arrested.